 – Touching someone’s arm

-You can subtly influence people and seduce men or women using this.
-Just as brushing someone’s hand (see Hands), touching someone’s arm makes them more likely to trust you and like you.
+Note: Just as brushing someone’s hand (see Hands), research suggests that touching someone’s arm can make them more likely to trust you and like you.

 – Swagger (men), or discreet swishing hip walk (women)